 Don't allow unsterilized items like your fingers, cotton balls or other items to come into direct contact with the oils you are storing.
 Instead, pour off the quantity that you need or measure it into a container and then work with that, leaving the integrity of the remaining oil intact.

 Keep a Record of the Date Purchased and the Expected Shelf Life for Each Oil

 For convenience, write the date that you received the oil on the label using a permanent marker.
 Also jot down the shelf life of the particular oil.
-If you have a large grouping of oils, you can purchase small circular Avery-style labels at office supply stores.
+If you have a large grouping of oils, you can purchase small circular labels where office supplies are sold.
 Adhere the circular label to the top of the bottle cap and jot down the name of the oil, the date received and shelf life of the oil.

 Remember That Oils are Flammable

 Essential oils, fragrance oils and flavor oils are flammable and should be kept away from hazardous situations.

 Keep Oils Away from Children